febisarju/TradeSmart/README.md

 ## Running the Flask API:

-1. Run the API
+1. Run the API-
 python app.py

-2. Test in Postman
+2. Test in Postman-
 Send a POST request to http://127.0.0.1:5000/predict with JSON input:
 ![Screenshot 2025-03-29 215803](https://github.com/user-attachments/assets/8dde808e-8d51-4a0d-a4b1-b8a03df32fb6)